Gecko Logging

 stack for each log statement.

-This syntax is used for most methods of enabling logging, with the exception of settings preferences directly, see this section for directions.
+This syntax is used for most methods of enabling logging.

 Enabling Logging